bombeleu/MonoEvent/README.md

 MonoEvent
 =========

-MonoEvent is a simple coroutine-based event system for programmer, by a programmer.
+MonoEvent is a simple coroutine-based event system for programmers, by a programmer.